Sweetgrass First Nation: Chiefs

-Economic Development
+Economic development

-According to the Sweetgrass First Nation 2020-2021 Annual Report, the band has planned to increase source revenues, focusing on urban reserve.
-The band was approved for $160,000 in funding from the Indigenous Services Canada to be used for site infrastructure.
+According to the Sweetgrass First Nation 2020–2021 Annual Report, the band has planned to increase source revenues, focusing on revenues from investments made on urban reserve.
+The band was approved for $160,000 in funding from Indigenous Services Canada to be used for site infrastructure.
 The band also increased employment by partnering with the BATC Atoskewin Success Centre to build two tiny homes which are now being occupied by tenants.